nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Lastly, the deleted `Recipe` also cascade their `Recipe` deletion to any items that contain them.
 This concludes the deletion routine.

+After successful deletion occurs, the resulting `CommandResult` with a success message is returned successfully to the  `LogicManager` and subsequently displayed on the GUI.

+#### Alternative Implementation and Reasoning against its implementation

+One problem with the current implementation is that there is a deep coupling between the internal structure of the `Model`, that is namely the `FilteredItemList` and `FilteredRecipeList`, with no direct methods manipulating these classes from the `ModelManager` facade design pattern itself.

+This causes some direct manipulation of non-neighbouring classes, which violates Law of Demeter.
+However, the facade design pattern applied to `ModelManager` also prevents excessive bloat and coupling.

+Hence adding extra methods that manipulate the internal structure of `ModelManager` facade class reduces the size of the class significantly, improving readability and preventing `ModelManager` from entailing extra responsibility.

 The following sequence diagram details in depth how the delete item command works:

 Initial user input is shown in depth, but as the input is converted into the internal representation of the system,